Logoi-Linguistics/Logoi-Linguistics/README.md

 ; Editorial:

 ; This sentence is ignored. % This sentence is ignored.
-This-sentence-is-ignored.
+This-is-ignored.

 ; This sentence is ignored.
-This-sentence-is-ignored. % This sentence is ignored.
+This-is-ignored. % This sentence is ignored.

 ; Logical: